La Pintada (archaeological site): Background

 Evidence of human existence in the state dates back over 10,000 years, with some of the best known remains at the San Dieguito complex in the El Pinacate Desert.
 The first humans were nomadic hunter gatherers and used stone, seashell and wooden tools.
 In much of the prehistoric period, the environmental conditions were less severe than they are today.
 Vegetation was similar, but its distribution was wider and denser.

 Agriculture first appears around 400 BCE and 200 CE in the river valleys.
-Ceramics developed after 750 CE and would diversity between 800 and 1350.
+Ceramics developed after 750 CE and would diversity between 800 CE and 1350 CE.
 Between 1100 and 1350, the region had small but somewhat socially complex villages, which were involved in well-developed trade networks.
 One exception to this was the lowland central coast which never truly adopted agriculture.
 As noted, Sonora and much of the northwest is not considered to be part of Mesoamerica, with Guasave in Sinaloa the most northwestern Mesoamerican settlement known, but there is evidence of trade between the peoples of Sonora and Mesoamerica.

 Three cultures developed in the low flat areas of the state near the coast called the Trincheras tradition, the Huatabampo tradition and the Central Coast tradition.

 Cerro de Trincheras, in northwest Sonora.

 The Trincheras tradition is dated to between 750 and 1450 CE and mostly known from sites in the Altar, Magdalena and Concepción valleys, but their range extended from the Gulf of California into northern Sonora.

 The tradition is named after trenches found in a number of sites, the best known of which is the Cerro de Trincheras.